Types of scholarships

 Please note these awards may be reduced if you receive tuition awards from outside sources.

-We offer a need-based award, up to $5000, to students with demonstrated financial need.
-You must complete the FAFSA and be enrolled full time to be eligible.
+The Muhammad Ali scholarship awards up to $7000 to students with demonstrated financial need.
+You must complete the Free Application for Federal Student Aid (FAFSA) and be enrolled full time to be eligible.

 Many national organizations offer financial assistance to students.
 For these outside scholarships, we’ve gathered links to help you in your search.
 Local organizations may also be a resource for you.
 If you are a high school student, your guidance counselor may have a list available to you.